fafalone/WinDevLib/README.md

 >  This is just for using WinDevLib-- you'll likely have a lot more changes to make if you want to make your project x64 compatible.

+#### oleexp type library issues

+WinDevLib started as a project to replace my VB6 COM interface type library, oleexp.tlb.
+This is still probably the most common use case.
+WinDevLib presented the best opportunity there would be to ditch some olelib legacy baggage.
+It's fairly simple to move your VB6 projects to WinDevLib, just follow these steps:

+The follow steps apply only if you're converting code that previously relied on my oleexp.tlb project:

+1) Replace oleexp.IUnknown with IUnknownUnrestricted.
+WinDevLib keeps this separate due to the major issues with conflicts with the former approach.
+If your project has IUnknown *without* oleexp. in front of it, **do not** replace those, as it's not referring to oleexp.

+2) After you've done that, you can now go ahead and simply delete all remaining instances of `oleexp.` (including the .).

+##### Issues specific to oleexpimp.tlb

+There's 'WinDevLib for Implements' (WinDevLibImpl.twinpack/.twinproj) as well, but you'll note it has substantially fewer interfaces than oleexpimp.tlb.
+This is because there's two reasons for an interface to have an alternate version: It uses `[ Preservesig ]` on one or more methods, or it uses `As Any`. twinBASIC allows using `Implements` with `As Any` by replacing it with `As LongPtr` (which is what the alternate versions do).
+So many interfaces were in oleexpimp.tlb for this latter reason, and subsequently are *not* included in WinDevLibImpl as it's not neccessary.

+If you find an oleexpimp.tlb interface is not in WinDevLibImpl, you will be able to use the one from WinDevLib, simply make sure `As Any` is changed to `As LongPtr`.

+tB has announced plans to support `[ PreserveSig ]` in implemented interfaces in the future; when that happens WinDevLibImpl will be deprecated.

+>[!IMPORTANT]
+>There currently seems to be an issue with using WinDevLib and WinDevLibImpl together if WinDevLibImpl does not use the current WinDevLib as a reference (it would usually use an old one as it's updated much less frequently).
+I've updated the reference on this repo and the package server, just note that you'll need to refresh both every time you update one if they're used together
+>
+>

 #### Scope of coverage

 The goal of the API coverage in WinDevLib is to provide the kind of programming experience you'd get in C/C++ by including windows.h and many of the more common feature sets like DirectX and GDIPlus.
-Even the 10,000+ APIs are just scratching the surface of the total Windows API set, and due to the low quality of automated conversion, even by Microsoft themselves (see: Win32API_PtrSafe.txt), I'm not interested in simply feeding headers through a conversion utility or using a database, so instead WinDevLib will be focused on the most commonly used features in the major system DLLs-- everything 99%+ of apps need; though less common ones can be added by request or as time goes on and the existing DLLs are completed.
+Even the 15,000+ APIs are just scratching the surface of the total Windows API set, and due to the low quality of automated conversion, even by Microsoft themselves (see: Win32API_PtrSafe.txt), I'm not interested in simply feeding headers or metadata through a conversion utility or using a database, so instead WinDevLib is focused on the most commonly used features in the major system DLLs-- everything 99%+ of apps need; though less common ones can be added by request or as time goes on and coverage is expanded.

-I've included the definitions, associated types, and associated constants, for extensive portions of the following modules: shell32.dll, shlwapi.dll, kernel32.dll, ktmw32.dll, user32.dll, advapi32.dll, tdh.dll, authz.dll, crypt32.dll, wintrust.dll, bcrypt.dll, ncrypt.dll, cryptui.dll, ole32.dll, oleaut32.dll, propsys.dll, gdi32.dll, gdiplus.dll, virtdisk.dll, userenv.dll, dbghelp.dll, mpr.dll, iphlpapi.dll, urlmon.dll, hlink.dll, winmm.dll, cfgmgr32.dll, setupapi.dll, comctl32.dll, dwm.dll/uxtheme.dll, comdlg32.dll, winbio.dll, winspool.drv, imm32.dll, hid.dll, cldapi.dll, pdh.dll, powrprof.dll, wtsapi32.dll, and netapi32.dll.
-Please let me know any I've missed from these.\
-Limited coverage (or full coverage of very small sets) is provided for ntdll.dll, version.dll, msimg32.dll, fwpuclnt.dll, sxs.dll, secur32.dll, msacm32.dll, url.dll, htmlhelp.dll, avifil32.dll, and ws2_32.dll.
-If you feel any missing ones from these should be included, or would like to contribute more, let me know.\
-Finally, there's numerous additional API sets from small to large for independent Windows features.
-These include small sets like restartmgr.dll through very large sets like the various Media Foundation and DirectX DLLs.
-In the future I'll better organize coverage lists, but the bottom line is let me know if any common APIs or built in API sets for components should be added.
-TODO.md in the WDL project files contains ones planned but not yet done.

-**Future coverage:** In the future I'm planning to expand native APIs, complete legacy DirectX coverage, and more.
-I welcome contributions of any of these.
-See CONTRIBUTING.MD for more information on that;
+Current coverage is already quite extensive, covering hundreds of Windows SDK header files.
+For details, see [COVERAGE.md](COVERAGE.md).

 ### Updates

 **Update (v9.3.686, 16 May 2026):**